woodRock/fishy-business/docs/source/papers.rst

 kira1992practical
 -----------------
-    * A practical approach to feature selection},
+    * A practical approach to feature selection,
     * Relief feature selection method, predecessor to ReliefF (Kononeko 1994, kononenko1994estimating)
+    * Authors suggest: splitting into a sereis of 2-class problems to handle multi-class problems.

 kishore2021fixed
 ----------------